Chapter 1

 A good deal is what Maria, the store's owner, wants people to get when they shop at Sukimoko, a sari-sari, a small goods retailer

-in the town of Valenzuela, located just above the city of Manila on the big northern Philippine island of Luzon.
+in the town of Malabon, located just above the city of Manila on the big northern Philippine island of Luzon.

 Maria has found that by offering her customers sukimokos she gets more customer traffic in her shop,